Haboob: Formation and characteristics

+Safety

+Eye and respiratory system protection is advisable for anyone who must be outside during a haboob.
+Moving to shelter is highly advised during a strong event.

+While operating a vehicle, drivers are advised to pull over to the side of the road and turn off their lights to avoid confusing other drivers in conditions of poor visibility.

 Occurrence

 Middle East

 Haboobs have been observed in the Sahara, Sahel (typically Sudan, where they were named and described), as well as across the Arabian Peninsula, throughout Kuwait, and in the most arid regions of Iraq.
 Haboob winds in the Arabian Peninsula, Iraq, and Kuwait are frequently created by the collapse of a thunderstorm.

 North Africa

 African haboobs result from the northward summer shift of the Intertropical Convergence Zone into North Africa, bringing moisture from the Gulf of Guinea.

 Australia

 Haboobs in Australia may be frequently associated with cold fronts.
 The deserts of Central Australia, especially near Alice Springs, are particularly prone to haboobs, with sand and debris reaching several kilometers into the sky and leaving up to 30 cm of sand in the haboob's path.

 North America

-As with haboobs in the Middle East, haboob occurrences in North America are often created by the collapse of a thunderstorm.
+As in the Middle East, haboobs in North America are often created by the collapse of a thunderstorm.
 This is a local or mesoscale event, and at times of extreme drought they can originate in agricultural regions.
 Some of the most famous dust storms of the Dust Bowl and similar conditions later were in fact synoptic scale events typically generated by a strong cold frontal passage, with storms on 11 November 1911, 9–11 May 1934, 14 April 1935, and 19 February 1954 having been particularly vivid examples.

 The arid and semiarid regions of North America—in fact, any dry region—may experience haboobs.
 In North America, the most common terms for these events are either dust storm or sandstorm.
-In the U.S., they frequently occur in the deserts of Arizona, including around the cities of Yuma and Phoenix; in New Mexico, including Albuquerque, eastern California, and Texas.
-They also sometimes occur in the Columbia Basin of Eastern Washington, almost always leading to an impact on the city of Spokane.
-If these storms are strong enough, they can reach as far east as Post Falls and Moscow, in North Idaho.
+In the U.S., they frequently occur in the deserts of Arizona, including around the cities of Yuma and Phoenix; in New Mexico, including Albuquerque; eastern California; and west Texas.
+Per the Washington State Department of Ecology, they also occur in the Columbia Basin of Eastern Washington, and can impact cities such as Walla Walla and Spokane.
+In Washington, improved farming practices have led to a decline in large dust storms and haboobs since the 1990s, with the largest likelihood of formation between late March through April, corresponding to the beginning of field tilling in Eastern Washington.
+In Mexico, they occur in the northern part of the country in the Sonoran and Chihuahuan Desert.
+Most recently, a haboob impacted the cities of Guaymas, San Carlos, and Empalme, Sonora on 20 July 2023.

+Usage of the Arabic term by local news media in some parts of the U.S. has sometimes attracted criticism by viewers and readers.